Weak Lensing Tomographic Redshift Distribution Inference for the Hyper Suprime-Cam Subaru Strategic Program three-year shape catalogue: Photometric Redshift Inference Pipeline

 An upper limit on $\sigma_{\rm joint, sys}$ is therefore given as $\sigma_{\rm joint, sys} \leq \sigma_{\rm joint} + \sigma_{\rm sys}$.
 This implies an upper limit for (Bin 1/Bin 4) of $\sigma_{\rm joint, sys, (Bin 1/Bin 4)} = (0.015/0.023)$.
 This systematic error budget for the Bin 1 and Bin 4 is similar to the absolute difference between the constraints of `PhotZ (DNNz)' and `Phot \& WX' in Fig.~\ref{fig:joint_inference_post_mean} and much smaller than the error budget for Bin 4 assumed in Y1 as quoted in Tab.~\ref{tab:summary_stats}.
 We, therefore, choose to utilize a more conservative upper limit by applying the Minkowsi inequality directly to Eq.~\eqref{eq:combination_sys}:

 We recommend the right hand side of Eq.~\ref{eq:upper_bound_new} as a conservative prior width for the HSC Y3 cosmological weak lensing analysis.
 However we strongly recommend performing a sensitivity study for this prior width especially for Bin~4.
+We refer to \citet{2023arXiv230400701D}, \citet{2023arXiv230400702L}, \citet{2023arXiv230400703M}, \citet{2023arXiv230400704M} and \citet{2023arXiv230400705S} for further details on the conclusions of this analysis and their implications on prior choices.

 Tab.~\ref{tab:summary_stats} summarizes our results by giving the mean and standard deviation of the posterior mean for the various analysis scenarios presented in this work.
 The columns list the corresponding results for the Y1 analysis in \citet{2020PASJ...72...16H}, the results obtained for HSC Y3 using the photometry alone with cosmic variance correction (`PhotZ (DNNz)' in Fig.~\ref{fig:joint_inference}), the results we obtain using the DEMPz code and the joint constraints that include the cross-correlation data vector (`PhotZ \& WX' in Fig.~\ref{fig:joint_inference}).
 The final column lists the final result that includes the conservative assessment of model error following Eq.~\eqref{eq:upper_bound_new}.